pi-star-2025/pi_star/Misc/Real_VR/perfect_fix.md

 As a result, if the sun/triangle had to recommend one way (a perfect fix) to get back to a "dream world" (Real_VR) it would be to make the belly button disappear.

 This is a "transition".
 You get better and better control of your eyes/hypothalamus.
 Your vision keeps rising and getting more colorful.
-You sleep less, pump cleaner blood, and clear our illnesses.
+You sleep less, pump cleaner blood, and clear out illnesses.

 At a certain point, you reach a cartoon or eye-candy experience of genetic selection, where it feels like your choices are "really important" and you are "defining who you are".
 Life is also brighter, like being younger.